 Queen Victoria initiated a fashion trend with a white wedding dress (1840) decorated with Honiton Lace (examples can be seen in Room 5); she also owned a dress lavishly trimmed with Dorset Knobs.
 As a promoter of innovation, her husband, Prince Albert, unwittingly contributed to the demise of widespread Dorset buttony.
 Inside the Crystal Palace at the Great Exhibition of 1851, among the examples of the latest technology, was John Ashton’s button-making press.
 The mechanisation of button-making sounded the death knell of handcrafted Dorset Buttons.
 The factories of Birmingham became the centres of costume jewellery production.
 Many hundreds of rural Dorset families, impoverished by the collapse of buttony and agricultural depression in the late 19th century, became economic migrants to Australia, Canada and the USA.

-Basil, Lavender, Poppy, Rocket, Rosemary, and Snowdrop are our Dorset Button Mice; they are hiding in six different display cases and waiting to be discovered by visitors of all ages
+Basil, Lavender, Poppy, Rocket, Rosemary, and Snowdrop are our Dorset Button Mice; they are hiding in six different display cases in various rooms, and waiting to be discovered by visitors of all ages.